Dog Days Are Over: Live performances

 "Dog Days Are Over" was performed on every date of the Lungs Tour 2009 and has become a fan favourite.
 Florence often asks the crowd to do a particular action during the end of the song.
 During the song's original promotion, the band played the song at BBC Introducing Sessions, along with "My Boy Builds Coffins", "Kiss with a Fist" and "I'm Not Calling You a Liar".

 Florence and the Machine performed the song at the Nobel Peace Prize Concert in December 2010.
 The song has been performed live several times since the confirmation of the song being re-released.
 The song was first performed on Alan Carr: Chatty Man on 18 March 2010.
 The band also performed the song on GMTV on the single's release date, 22 March 2010.

 The band performed the song live at the 2010 MTV Video Music Awards.
-It was later performed on Saturday Night Live on 20 November 2010; and on The Colbert Report on 21 June 2011.
+It was later performed on Saturday Night Live on 20 November 2010, The Late Show with David Letterman on 16 December 2010, and on The Colbert Report on 21 June 2011.